 - Sign the Joint Resolution in Support of Seed Libraries here.

-- Edible Baja recently ran a story on seed libraries, and our very own library was included!
+- Edible Baja ran a story on seed libraries, and our very own library was included!

 - The first International Seed Library forum was held in May, 2015 in Tucson.
 Here’s an article about it.

-- Seed libraries were recently on the national news.
-And here’s a story about our very own seed library.
+- Here’s a story in the Daily Yonder about our very own seed library.